jthmiller/eDNA-metabarcoding-intro/metadata.md

 # Metadata
-For most projects below, I would reccommend downloading the metadata file to open it up in excel.
-It will be easier to read that way
+For most projects below, I would recommend downloading the metadata file to open it up in excel.
+It will be easier to read that way.
+Also- you can download the data that is used to visualize the barplots by clicking 'download csv' in the top left corner of the qiime view window of your barplot.
+If you are more comfortable with looking at data in excel, I'd recommend doing this.

 ## FMT
 The text below was lifted from the FMT tutorial: https://docs.qiime2.org/2022.2/tutorials/fmt/